Tips for Worshiping with Children

 • Hand offering baskets to children, not over their heads!

-• Understand when parents need to take younger children out of worship or to the nursery and then return to worship.
+• Understand when parents need to take younger children out of worship and then return to worship.
 Make them feel welcome when they return, not self-conscious!

 • Have patience with the learning process; sometimes children will be restless and active in worship.
 It can be hard for people of all ages to sit for an hour!
 This is how a church family is supposed to look and sound.